 W.G.
 BAKER (Dept. N), Springfield, Mass.
-Mention Demorest's Magazine in your letter when you write.

-BOYS AND GIRLS can earn pocket money in some present to each.
+BOYS AND GIRLS can earn pocket money in spare moments; also handsome present to each.
 Send name; no cash required.
-F. A. Staynor & Co., Providence, R. I. Mention Demorest's Magazine in your letter when you write flies come?
+F. A. Staynor & Co., Providence, R. I.

+flies come?
 The world is full of such common things, about which people do not inquire.
 Yet such subjects can be made very interesting to children, and they can be taken up in the schools, not as an added recitation, but as a rest exercise once or twice every week to relieve the monotony of the school-room, and later be made the theme for a language exercise.
 Here are two important faculties that may be brought into exercise,-accurate observation and the power of expressing definitely what is seen.